How did Fascinating Cars passion start?

 2. Rickard Rydell and Stanley Dickens while we put together the Picko Troberg Memorial.
 Great stars!

-Breath taking moment:
+Breath taking moments:

 To sit alone in a Porsche 959 when I was 12 year old.